WalletHub, Financial Company

 @WalletHub

-Both pre-approved and pre-qualified credit card offers have no effect on your credit standing.
-They only use a soft pull to see if you’re likely to get approved.
+Both pre-approved and pre-qualified credit card offers have no effect on your credit standing, as issuers only use a soft pull to gauge your eligibility.
 But if you decide to apply after being pre-qualified or pre-approved, the issuer will do a hard pull of your credit, which will temporarily lower your score.

 Pre-Approved Vs. Pre-Qualified Credit Cards